cloudlinux/libcare/docs/libcare.rst

 1. `tests`_ contains all the tests for the project and should be used as a sample for building the ``kpatch``\ es.

-2. `binfmt`_ contians kcare-user specific implementation of the binary file format that overrides kernel's ``elf_format`` and notifies about start-up of the binaries listed using ``/proc/ucare/applist``.
+2. `binfmt`_ contains kcare-user specific implementation of the binary file format that overrides kernel's ``elf_format`` and notifies about start-up of the binaries listed using ``/proc/ucare/applist``.